-	What to do while you wait on your doctor’s appointment:
+What to do while you wait for your doctor’s appointment:

-	When you take AZO make sure that you do NOT take it on an empty stomach and also drink plenty of water with it.
-I found out from personal experience that if I take AZO on an empty stomach that I will just be more miserable than I was to start with, because I will be extremely sick and will be throwing up.
+When you take AZO, make sure that you do not take it on an empty stomach, and also make sure that you drink plenty of water with it.
+I learned from personal experience that if I take AZO on an empty stomach, I will just be more miserable than I was to start with (I became extremely sick and vomited).
 Also, whenever you urinate after taking some AZO pills, you will notice that your urine is discolored; this is normal.

 Be sure to drink plenty of water and cranberry juice while you wait, as well.

 When you go to the doctor’s you should be prepared for a few things.
 First off, the most obvious thing being: you need to make sure that you do not urinate before going.
 The doctors will need a urine sample when you arrive.

 There was one time when my UTI first started showing up, that it got so bad that I needed to go to the ER.
 I had been to the doctor's before and received medicine, but it wasn’t doing anything for me and I went to the ER.
 When I got to the room to be examined, the nurse told me that she needed an extremely fresh sample of urine.
 Meaning, she needed to use a catheter to get a sample.
 When I went to the doctor’s office, I was not asked to get a catheter.
 Only at the Emergency room was I ever made to get a catheter.
 However, you should be prepared in the event that your doctor finds it necessary to do it.
 The woman that performed my catheter was very gentle and knew what she was doing, so it didn’t hurt.